-(or hold down the Control key and click if you have a single button mouse) and choosing Update Field.
-You can also reinsert it as in the steps above, and you will be prompted to replace the existing table of contents.
+(or Control click) and choosing Update Field.
+You can also reinsert it, using the steps above, and you will be prompted to replace the existing table of contents.

 To create a Table of Figures or Tables, use the Insert menu again, but this time select the Table of Figures tab and repeat the process.
 A table of figures will be generated from the captions you inserted.
 You can generate a table for each label (Tables, Figures, etc.) you have.